 Budgeting: The CFO is responsible for the company’s budget and ensures it aligns with the business objectives and priorities.
 Working with executive management and the FP&A team, the CFO predicts future revenue and expenses using historical data, market analysis, and business trends.

-The Roles and Functions of a Controller
+The Roles and Functions of a Financial Controller

 Financial Reporting: The Controller usually acts as an accountant and prepares financial statements and reports, ensuring compliance with standards and regulations.
+They oversee the operations of the accounting department, ensuring accuracy in financial reporting and maintaining compliance.

 Historical Analysis & Forecast Support: While the CFO and FP&A team lead forecasting efforts, the Controller provides critical historical context and trend analysis from actual results.
 They ensure that forecasting assumptions are grounded in the company’s historical performance and help identify patterns that inform future projections.